Does Welltower Seem Predictable?

 Conclusion

-It seems the stock is trading in a predictable pattern; the stock was traded close to $80 per share in 2013, $54 per share in 2014, $80 per share in 2015 and $54 per share in 2016.
-The macro environmental factors, such as aging population, is expected to grow by about 15 ~ 18% by the year 2020, which completely favors the company.
-The company expects that they will generate net revenue in a sustainable manner; the company further said in its SEC 10-K filing as follows:
+It seems HCN stock is trading in a predictable pattern; the stock traded close to $80 per share in 2013, $54 per share in 2014, $80 per share in 2015 and $54 per share in 2016.
+Among macro environmental factors, an aging population that is expected to grow by about 15-18% by the year 2020 completely favors the company.
+Welltower expects it will generate net revenue in a sustainable manner; the company further said in its SEC 10-K filing:

 The total U.S. population for 2014 through 2024 is projected to increase by 9.1%.
-The elderly population aged 65 and over is projected to increase by 40% by 2024.
+The elderly population aged 65 and over is projected to increase by 40% through 2024.
 The elderly are an important component of health care utilization, especially independent living services, assisted living services, long-term/post-acute care services, inpatient and outpatient hospital services and physician ambulatory care.
 Most health care services are provided within a health care facility such as a hospital, a physician's office or a seniors housing community.
 Therefore, we believe there will be continued demand for companies, such as ours, with expertise in health care real estate.

-Because of a recent interest rate hike, the USD is strengthening further, while other currencies are weakening (CAD & Pounds Sterling) and HCN will see a sizable foreign-currency sales hit in its earnings.
-The company is already focusing on investing in the senior housing operating segment.
-With the recent acquisition, the seniors housing operating segment's revenue would increase by about 3.5%.
+Because of a recent interest rate hike, the USD is strengthening further, while other currencies are weakening (CAD and pound sterling), and Welltower will see a sizable foreign currency sales hit on its earnings.
+It is already focusing on investing in the senior housing operating segment.
+With the recent acquisition, the seniors housing operating segment revenue would increase by about 3.5%.
 I expect the company will sustain its revenue growth at the very least.

 Based on my analysis, I recommend Welltower as a BUY (recommended entry price is around $60)